On Monday, Russian President Vladimir Putin signed into effect the “gay propaganda” bill, which Russian lawmakers unanimously approved in November.

 The bill also bans what authorities describe as the “propaganda of pedophilia and sex change.”
 While the concept of propaganda is loosely defined under the bill, it strictly prohibits the use of any medium to spread any related information.

-“Essentially, it’s a total ban of being LGBT+ in Russia,” said Dilya Gafurova, the head of Sphere Foundation, a Russian LGBT+ organization based in St. Petersburg.
+“Essentially, it’s a total ban of being LGBT+ in Russia,” says Gafurova.

 When is the new law expected to go into effect?

-Gafurova, the Russian LGBT advocate, expects Putin to sign it into legislation as early as December this year or January 2023, describing the process so far as “rushed.”
-“In Russia, this usually means that the legislature’s as good as adopted at this stage,” she says, because of the law’s passage in the Duma on Thursday.
+Gafurova, the Russian LGBT advocate, expected Putin to sign it into legislation as early as December this year or January 2023, and described the process as “rushed.”

 What consequences will the Russian LGBTQ community face?